mpdf/mpdf.github.io/fonts-languages/font-substitution-6-x.md

 ## Core fonts

-If core fonts only are specified by using `$mpdf = new mPDF('c')`, then all font requests will be substituted by Arial/Helvetica, Times or Courier i.e. the core PDF fonts. mPDF determines whether the requested font is a sans-serif, serif or monospace font (as above), and substitutes accordingly.
+If core fonts only are specified by using `$mpdf = new \Mpdf\Mpdf(['mode' => 'c'])`, then all font requests will be substituted by Arial/Helvetica, Times or Courier i.e. the core PDF fonts. mPDF determines whether the requested font is a sans-serif, serif or monospace font (as above), and substitutes accordingly.

 ## Character (font) substitution